devlooped/StructId/readme.md

 meaning it will not add any run-time dependencies to your project (or package if you publish one that uses struct ids).

-The default target namespace for the included types will match the `RootNamespace` of the project, but can be customized by setting the `StructIdNamespace` property.

 You can simply declare a new ID type by implementing `IStructId<TValue>`:

 ```csharp